Schrausser/Uranologion-tables/README.md

 # Uranologion-tables

-Tables on the *Phenomena of Aratus* () and the chronology of Maximus from the transscription and latin translation in the famous *Uranologion* by Denis Pétau or Dionysius Petavius (1630):
+Tables on the *Phenomena of Aratus* (e.g. Aratus & Hyginus, 1569) and the chronology of Maximus (c.f.
+Schissel, 1934) from the transscription and latin translation in the famous *Uranologion* by Denis Pétau or Dionysius Petavius (1630):

 ### AD ARATI PHAENOMENA